How do you train for a long-distance hiking trip? I get asked this question at least once a week.

 If you’re anything like me, you doubt whether you’re fit enough to do it.
 You question your ability to carry a heavy pack day after day.
 I hiked for years before I did more than a 3-day hike.
 But after doing the Tour du Mont Blanc, consistently rated as one of the most epic hikes in the world, I became obsessed with trekking.
 I now do at least one 7-day+ hike every year sometimes more.
 After completing the Tour du Mont Blanc, I’ve since done the Wicklow Way in Ireland, the West Highland Way in Scotland and have even hiked to Everest Base Camp in Nepal.
 You learn that training for a hike is important.

-I don’t believe there’s just one way to train for a long distance hike which is why I asked other hikers for their training tips.
-Read on for their invaluable tips that will help make your long distance trek worry-free and an incredible experience.
+I don’t believe there’s just one way to train for a long-distance hike which is why I asked other hikers for their training tips.
+Read on for their invaluable tips that will help make your long-distance trek worry-free and an incredible experience.

 Admin of Scottish Women’s Hiking and Hill Walking Facebook Group.

 “Hiking can seem very daunting, especially to those who have never really done much walking.
 My advice would be to start off small.
-I began by going for a 2-mile walk around my neighbourhood every evening and gradually increased the distance the fitter I got.
+I began by going for a 2-mile walk around my neighborhood every evening and gradually increased the distance the fitter I got.
 I eventually decided to try hiking up hills and would use a small local hill for practice.